-DeFi has the potential to obsolete the existing active investment industry through its openness and transparency - leading to better strategies and allocation of capital.
+DeFi has the potential to radically improve the existing active investment industry through its openness and transparency - leading to better strategies and allocation of capital.
 In turn, this will unlock an explosion of competition, choice and yield (interest/returns) for savers and investors.

 This article explains how active investing works today, how it works in DeFi, and why DeFi is the future of active investing.
 Feel free to also check out our previous article Why DeFi is the future of passive investing.

 How active investing works today

 As the name implies, active investing is when a fund manager (such as Fidelity or Bridgewater) sets up a fund, which is a pool of money.
 Members of the public or other financial institutions (such as pension funds) can buy shares in the fund.

 The objective of the fund is to invest its pool of money in a portfolio of assets according to a strategy, earning yield in order to outperform the general market over time.
 The fund manager does this by investing in assets such as stocks, bonds, commodities, real estate, or derivatives that it thinks are undervalued and will provide an outsized risk-adjusted return.
 The value of the fund rises and falls in line with its underlying portfolio.

 For the fund to outperform the wider market, the fund manager undertakes research, validates and reports on its strategy, and rebalances its portfolio by trading assets where it sees opportunity, in line with the rules of its investment mandate.
 Those trades are executed via a multitude of other financial intermediaries such as brokers, exchanges, clearing houses, and custodians - all of which take a cut.
 See Why DeFi is the future of exchanges and trading to understand how DeFi will disrupt this aspect of finance too.